 There are all kinds of annuities available, including one for just about every investment niche there is.
-If you are interested in generating a guaranteed income, with no risk to your principal value, then fixed annuities might be what you are looking for.
+If you are interested in generating a guaranteed income with no risk to your principal value, then fixed annuities might be what you are looking for.

-What are Fixed Annuities?
+What Are Fixed Annuities?

 A fixed annuity is an investment contract between you and an insurance company, which obligates the company to make fixed annuity payments to you under the terms specified in the annuity contract.
 It is an excellent way to earn a safe, stable return on your investments, which also makes fixed annuities very popular among retirees.